 Until recently, my only trip to Florida was several years ago in August.

 There are times I pre-plan a trip, searching out activities.
 Other times, particularly when the hotel is in the midst of the city, I wait to walk around and see what local signage attracts my attention.
 For Tampa, I chose the latter and was intrigued by the brown sign pointing to the Henry B. Plant Museum.
 Was that simply his name?
-Was he a botanist?
+Maybe a botanist?
 The first person to start a greenhouse in the area?
 I had to find out.
 But drat, the museum is closed on Mondays.

 Along the concrete river side path are bronze statues commemorating a number of locals for their community contributions.
 Here is a link to the list of folks lining both sides of the stroll.
 I did not snap pictures of all of them, but Henry B. Plant and the sign educating me about this lovely building made it to the iPhone.